GenesisFR/HowToBecomeGoodAtShooters/README.md

 - cooldown starts as soon as deploying them
 ##### Shock
 - deploys in a rough circular area, can shock friendlies (TODO: wasn't this fixed?)
+- very efficient against drones
 ##### Healing
 - deploys in a rough arc/line shape
 ##### Shrapnel
-- deploys in a straight line (unconfirmed)
+- deploys in a straight line (TODO: verify this information)

 #### Turret
 - good to draw aggro